devvrat4/hello-world/README.md

 My first repository

-Hello! my name is Devvrat Tiwari and I am a master student in Physics.
+Hello! my name is Devvrat Tiwari and I am a PhD student in Physics.
 Recently I have statrted coding and this is my first experience of the GitHub.